Museum & Galleries

 Shoundo Gallery

-A traditional machiya townhouse reconstructed from a former Kutani workshop.
-Most of the building was built up in the 1980s, and still retains that Showa atmosphere.
-Today it serves as a community space as well as one where visitors can relive the traditional aesthetic of the past, and in particular a preserved nishikigama kiln where Kutani were fired after painting.
+A traditional machiya townhouse reconstructed from a former Kutani studio.
+Most of the building was built up in the 1980s, and still retains that retro Showa atmosphere.
+Today it serves as a community space as well as one where visitors can relive the traditional aesthetic of the past, and in particular a preserved kiln where Kutani Ware were fired after painting.

 Map